How to Complete the Common App Honors Section – 2026

 Can I abbreviate in the Common App Honors Section?

-Avoid using abbreviations for lesser-known contests, particularly local ones.
-A reader may otherwise mistake your shortening the Montgomery County Vocal and Orchestral Regional Competition to the acronym MCVORC for something the Coneheads would order at a fast food restaurant.
-If you cannot fit the entire name of an organization, include as many key words as you can.
+However, avoid using abbreviations for lesser-known contests, particularly local ones.
+A reader may otherwise mistake your shortening of the Montgomery County Vocal and Orchestral Regional Competition to the acronym MCVORC for something the Coneheads would order at a fast food restaurant.
+If you cannot fit the entire name of an organization, include as many keywords as you can.
 For example: First Place, County Vocal/Orchestral Comp, Violin Solo.

 How to fill out the “Level(s) of recognition” field